-Before any diagnostic testing is performed, a doctor will want to learn about a person's diarrhea.
+Before any diagnostic testing is performed, a healthcare practitioner will want to learn about a person's diarrhea.
 The frequency, quantity, and consistency of normal bowel movements are very individual.
 They depend on a person's metabolism, the foods they eat, their activity level, the amount of fluids they drink, the medications they take, and even any stress that they are experiencing.
-A doctor will be looking for things that are out of the ordinary and for alterations that are commonly associated with diarrhea-causing conditions.
-A doctor may ask a series of questions that allow him to make informed choices about which laboratory tests will be the most appropriate, including:
+A healthcare practitioner will be looking for things that are out of the ordinary and for alterations that are commonly associated with diarrhea-causing conditions.
+A healthcare practitioner may ask a series of questions to help make informed choices about which laboratory tests will be the most appropriate, including:

 - What is the frequency of your stools?